project-imprimis/libprimis/doc/engine.md

 ---

 The six types of implemented particles use their five attributes differently.
-As a result, this section is has its last four parameters' descriptions seperated into sections by the type of particle in use (which is set by parameter 0 `type`).
+As a result, this section is has its last four attributes' descriptions seperated into sections by the type of particle in use (which is set by parameter 0 `type`).